 - Promotion and marketing strategies.
 Provide detail and examples of how you will market the sponsor’s brand to your audience segments.

 - Property overview.
 Talk about your property and opportunity; provide details about who you are and what you do.

 - Next steps.
 Always thank sponsors for their time, indicate when you will call them, and provide your contact details.

 - Executive Summary.
-Where applicable, provide sponsors with executive summary to help them ‘sell’ your ideas within their organisations.
+Where applicable, provide sponsors with an executive summary to help them ‘sell’ your ideas within their organizations.